 Duke University is among your best bets if you're planning on studying Computer Information Systems.
 Cis majors from Duke University get a earnings boost of around 24.3% above the typical income of computer information systems graduates.
 The setting in an important city is great for scholars trying to find adequate possibilities for social networking, adventure, and exploration.

 Around 59.0% of students send ACT scores, with the average score in the 32 range.
 With a low price and excellent education, Duke University is a great value, earning a rank of #19 in North Carolina.
-Want to learn more about Duke University's campus?
-Take a virtual tour.
+If you are interested in learning more, you can view every one of Duke University's rankings here.

 James Madison University is among your best bets if you want to study Computer Information Systems.
-James Madison University computer information systems graduates receive 21.9% more than the typical cis grad.
+Grads of the cis program state that they receive average early career income of cis and mid-career income of $104,089.
 Harrisonburg, Virginia is an ideal environment for individuals who enjoy the busy city life.

 University of Virginia - Main Campus is a great decision for students pursuing a Computer Information Systems degree.
-Cis graduates from University of Virginia - Main Campus receive an earnings boost of about 19.5% over the average earnings of computer information systems majors.
+After getting their bachelor's degree, CIS students usually earn about $56,253 in their early careers.
 The neighborhood of Charlottesville, Virginia, is satisfactory for learners who favor a less busy, suburban place.

+Due to the school's very good on-time graduation rate of 87.9%, college students typically accumulate significantly less debt compared to what they would at other colleges.
 Study hard for your SAT; the standard score of applicants to University of Virginia is 1,350.
-Get more than 31 on the ACT?
-That's above the standard applicant score, so you should apply.
 Videos from University of Virginia are a great way to get more info on the university.

 Every student who is interested in Computer Information Systems has to take a look at University of Mary Washington.
 Grads of the cis program state that they receive average early career earnings of cis and mid-career earnings of $97,099.
 Situated in Fredericksburg, Virginia, UMW delivers a safe, suburban experience for scholars.